contao/docs-archive/en/hooks/compileDefinition.md

 compileDefinition
 -----------------

-The compileDefinition hook is triggered when a format definition of a style sheet is written.
+The ```compileDefinition``` hook is triggered when a format definition of a style sheet is written.
 It passes the configuration array as argument and expects a string as return value.
 It is available from version 2.9.4.

+### Example ###

 ```php
 // config.php